smart-edge-open/specs/openness_releasenotes.md

     - OpenNESS Experience Kit for Network and OnPremises edge
       - Offline Release Package: Customers should be able to create an installer package that can be used to install OnPremises version of OpenNESS without the need for Internet access.
     - 5G NR Edge Cloud deployment support
-      - 5G NR edge cloud deployment support with SA mode – 5G NR FlexRAN – OpenNESS - FlexCore
+      - 5G NR edge cloud deployment support with SA mode
       - AF: Support for 5G NGC Application function as a microservice
       - NEF: Support for 5G NGC Network Exposure function as a microservice
       - Support for 5G NR UDM, UPF, AMF, PCF and SCF (not part of the release)